Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

 ## Business Understanding
 ### Background

 ### Purpose

+The purpose of this project is to build a machine learning model to predict car prices based on car specifications from historical data, as well as to assist consumers in selecting cars in stores that match their desired specifications.

 ## Data Understandings

 This dataset contains information about various cars, including features that can affect the selling price of a car which can bulid regression models based on technical specifications and other features.
 [Dataset](https://www.kaggle.com/datasets/deepcontractor/car-price-prediction-challenge)